seanseah/seanseah.github.io/_posts/2007-02-21-Happy-Chinese-New-Year.md

 For the past Chinese New Years, I would get up around 7+ am, greet my grandfather, grandmother, dad.. and in return, would receive the customary red packets.
 As we are officially not celebrating this year, the occasion and all seems somewhat strange and muted.

 Looking back at the past, when I was much younger, I always looked forward to Chinese New Year.
 My cousins would come over to visit, and as they would stay the entire day, they would bring over their Super Nintendo consoles or Playstations over to my house to play.
-I didn't had my own console then and could only play when I go over to their house, so this was like a real treat for me.
-Sometimes they would also leave the system at my place for a couple of days so that I could continue playing.
+I didn't had my own console then and could only play when I go over to their house, so this was an absolute real treat for me.
+Sometimes they would also leave the console at my place for a couple of days so that I could continue playing.
 Thinking back, that was exceptionally generous of them.
-I didn't have much guests on the 2nd/3rd day of Chinese New Year and it meant I could spend the entire day at home gaming on the console.
+I typically don't have much guests on the 2nd/3rd day of Chinese New Year and it meant I could spend the entire day at home gaming on the console.
 That was pure bliss.
 I would be eagerly anticipating the arrival of my cousins and the one year they forgot to bring, I was so sad!

 And how can I leave out gambling?
 It is such a traditional Chinese New Year activity among local Singaporeans.
 We usually only gamble with the closer relatives, the visitors who come don't really join in either.
 Strangely, our gambling was like "见不得人" and during the normal years, we will keep the gambling confine to my room, so that kind of keeps people out of our games.
 We play quite a lot of _gin rummy_, _in between_ and recently, _dai dee_.
 We only played blackjack once, and didn't really like it, so that was just a one year event.
 I guess, games like gin rummy and dai dee are still very much games where although luck plays a part, there's still some skill involved.
 So between the two main activities of gaming vs gambling, I am always torn every year and there's never a way to find a balance between the two.